CoreKeeperZero/Miner/.github/ISSUE_TEMPLATE/bug.md

   - Branch: Main / Experimental
   - Platform: [ all | Windows | Linux (specify) ]

+#### Steps to reproduce:
+Minimal viable example on how to reproduce the bug

 #### What you expect:
 Briefly (in a sentence or two) explain what usually should happen